Paris Hilton Shows Off Underboob At Fashion Week

 His designs were recently featured on the latest America’s Next Top Model.

 NYFW is the start of a series of other fashion weeks around the world.
 The next show shall be in London followed by Milan and then Paris.
-NYFW was originally the finally show but all that changed in 1999 when the best of the best of American designers proved that America was the place to be and thus making it the start off.
+NYFW was originally the final show but all that changed in 1999 when the best of the best of American designers proved that America was the place to be and thus making it the start off.
 Eleanor Lambert started fashion week idea at a time when it was difficult to travel to Paris due to World War II as a fashion promotional organization.

 #Queen of the Runway ✨✨✨????????✨✨✨ #NYFW ???? pic.twitter.com/mBxu8TfV5G